jreisinger/jreisinger.github.io/cv.md

 Work Experience
 ---------------

+Sr. Security Engineer
+at Pan-Net [Bratislava, 2017 - present]

+* Building and running open source security services the DevOps way

 Security Engineer
-at First Data [Bratislava, 2016 - present]
+at First Data [Bratislava, 2016 - 2017]

 * Full-stack administration of a large log management solution based on Splunk and syslog-ng running on Linux (CentOS/RHEL).